kislyuk/argcomplete/README.rst

 Global completion
 -----------------
 In global completion mode, you don't have to register each argcomplete-capable executable separately.
-Instead, bash will look for the string **PYTHON_ARGCOMPLETE_OK** in the first 1024 bytes of any executable that it's running completion for, and if it's found, follow the rest of the argcomplete protocol as described above.
+Instead, the shell will look for the string **PYTHON_ARGCOMPLETE_OK** in the first 1024 bytes of any executable that it's running completion for, and if it's found, follow the rest of the argcomplete protocol as described above.